 3. Assist postgraduate students of University of ABC to develop collaboration with community to develop and implement improved water harvest systems.

-2. Reduce losses in the existing conveying systems (Is there enough money in project to change soil embankment canal to Brick-Cement embankment?
-Maybe there are other local cost effective options too.
-Or, if the focus is just in drip irrigation, we should not include losses in conveying systems.
-I guess conveying loss in drip irrigation is trivial).

 At least ...% of farmers in ABCD community of Kilimanjaro region will have drip irrigation system used for high value vegetable cultivation and they will continue the system after the project is finished.

 We envisage that combining water harvesting and drip irrigation with soil plastic or mulch covers in high value crops is a potential win-win-win solution to the problem of water availability as it would lead to reduced soil evaporation, increased crop water use efficiency and improved productivity.
 Complementing water use efficiency, management of soil organic matter could also contribute toward increasing plant available water in soils.
 For capacity building and contributing towards science, postgraduate students from the south could integrate measurements with modelling to understand crop growth in relation to soil water, carbon and nitrogen dynamics within the proposed system.